-The second instalment of our PRINCE2 Agile® blog post series with Julia Gosse considers existing agile users: how can they combine their agile approach with the control and governance offered by PRINCE2®?
+The second instalment of our PRINCE2 Agile® blog post series with Julia Gosse, trainer at SPOCE Project Management, considers existing agile users: how can they combine their agile approach with the control and governance offered by PRINCE2®?

 Professionals using agile delivery methods are self-organizing, highly collaborative and empowered to make their own decisions.
 They often operate in an environment where they are receiving requirements on an ongoing basis which they deliver in an agile way according to the priorities defined by the product owner.